stuzenz/latex-yearly-planner-lefthanded-a5x/README.md

 # latex-yearly-planner

+---
 # THIS ORIGINAL SOURCE FOR THIS FORKED PROJECT IS AT THE BELOW LINK
 - https://github.com/kudrykv/latex-yearly-planner

 This fork only has a few changes to allow lefthanded daily planners to be built for the Supernote A5X.
 Some people in the community asked for my changes - this was the easiest way to share them.

 For more information please read [this file](notes-lefthand-build.md)

+*README notes from the original project continues from here*
+---

 PDF planner designed for e-ink devices.